pandas-dev/pandas/doc/source/timeseries.rst

     ``Micro``, ``'U'`` or ``'us'``, "one microsecond"
     ``Nano``, ``'N'``, "one nanosecond"

-:class:`DateOffset` additionally have a :meth:`rollforward` and :meth:`rollback`
+:class:`DateOffset` additionally have :meth:`rollforward` and :meth:`rollback`
-methods for moving a date forward or backward respectively to a valid offset date relative to the offset
+methods for moving a date forward or backward respectively to a valid offset date relative to the offset.
+For example, business offsets will roll dates that land on the weekends (Saturday and Sunday) forward to Monday since business offsets operate on the weekdays.

 .. ipython:: python

    ts = pd.Timestamp('2018-01-06 00:00:00')
    ts.day_name()
    # BusinessHour's valid offset dates are Monday through Friday
-   offset = pd.tseries.offsets.BusinessHour(start='09:00')
+   offset = pd.offsets.BusinessHour(start='09:00')
    # Bring the date to the closest offset date (Monday)
    offset.rollforward(ts)
    # Date is brought to the closest offset date first and then the hour is added
    ts + offset

 These operations preserve time (hour, minute, etc) information by default.
 To reset time to midnight, use :meth:`normalize` before or after applying the operation (depending on whether you want the time information included in the operation).